jeffsteinmetz/pyes2csv/README.md

 pyes2csv
 ========

-Python Elastic Search to CSV Exporter Sample Script
+Python [Elasticsearch](http://www.elasticsearch.org/) to CSV Exporter Sample Script
 provided by Jeff Steinmetz, @jeffsteinmetz

 This script is meant to provide a starting point for your specific Elasticsearch export.